innFactory/flutter-factory/README.md

 `npm i -g flutter-factory`

-Now you can the cli like so:
+Now you can run the cli like so:
 - `flutter-factory [options] [command]`
 - `flf [options] [command]`